At the service of everyone’s treasure

 R. - Our mission is universal, even if our work is carried out in Rome.
 But our documents are for the universal Church.
 The decisions we must make every day within the scope of our competencies very rarely concern Rome directly.
 The most important missions that take us outside of Rome involve periodic meetings with the doctrinal commissions of the episcopal conferences of the different continents.
-In my time of service in the Congregation, I have participated in three of these meetings: for Africa (Dar es Salam, 2009); Europe (Budapest 2014); and Asia (Bangkok, 2019).
+In my time of service in the Dicastery, I have participated in three of these meetings: for Africa (Dar es Salam, 2009); Europe (Budapest 2014); and Asia (Bangkok, 2019).
 On two occasions we have also been to India.
 And let us not forget the meetings with the episcopacy of the whole world during the ad limina visits here to the Vatican.
 They are of great importance and take up a great deal of our time and energy.

-On the crucial issue of child abuse, the Congregation is engaged not only in the strictly "disciplinary" field to rigorously identify and judge reported cases, but also in efforts of awareness and guidance addressed to the bishops and local churches.
+On the crucial issue of child abuse, the Dicastery is engaged not only in the strictly "disciplinary" field to rigorously identify and judge reported cases, but also in efforts of awareness and guidance addressed to the bishops and local churches.
 What are the procedures and costs of this commitment?

 R. - We must study and resolve the many cases of abuse of which we become aware.
 And in dealing with these cases, we raise awareness, we support trust in the Church, of the people involved, showing that in the Church there is no impunity.
 The ad limina visits are fundamental to raise awareness of the problem among the episcopates of the various countries.
 Unfortunately, in recent months, because of the pandemic, we have had to suspend these meetings.

-Is it possible to identify a "social" strategy in the activity of the Congregation, especially in order to respond to the Pope's mandate to reach the "peripheries" of our time and to be close to the poor and the least?
+Is it possible to identify a "social" strategy in the activity of the Dicastery, especially in order to respond to the Pope's mandate to reach the "peripheries" of our time and to be close to the poor and the least?

 R. - There are peripheries of many kinds.
 The people we must listen to, the problems we must solve touch real peripheries, perhaps not as visible as others, but no less real and painful.
 Let us not forget that in not a few circumstances the victims of abuse are among the poorest of the poor.
 Of course, we must study all cases.